RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

     ```

     - If you want to remove the existing module arguments, enter `""` without arguments.
-    - If you want to use the exisintg module arguments, enter `"keep_args"`
+    - If you want to use the existing module arguments, enter `"keep_args"`
     - If you want to update multiple modules, use the `and module` parameter for each module.

 ## Examples